 Do – Clean the dryer’s lint filter regularly

+Always try to check and clean the lint filter each time before you start your machine.
 Whenever you feel that your dryer is not working properly or any unusual sound is coming from it, then check your lint trap.
-Or you could call a maintenance professional to check whether your lint trap has clogged or not.
+If you still run into any issues, you could also contact a maintenance professional to check whether you have excess lint in your dryer vent pipe.

 Don’t – Leave your dryer on while you’re gone.

-If you’re going out for the evening, make sure to turn your dryer off.
+If you’re going leaving your home for whatever reason, make sure to turn your dryer off.
 If your dryer catches fire while you’re not home, it can burn your house down and cause tens or hundreds of thousands of dollars in damage instead of simply requiring a new dryer.

 Do – Inspect the dryer’s ducts and vents regularly

-Try to make a habit of inspecting the dryer’s ducts and vents on a monthly basis to prevent dryer fires.
-And, if you find any blockages in the ducts and vents, ask an expert to check them and replace them if they cannot be repaired.
-Otherwise, you will be at the risk of fires.
+Try to make a habit of inspecting the metal ducts and dryer vents on a monthly basis to prevent dryer fires.
+And, if you find any blockages in the ducts and vents, ask an expert to clean them or replace them if they cannot be repaired.
+Otherwise, you will be at risk of a fire.

 Don’t – Overload your dryer

 If you overload your dryer with many items, an excessive amount of lint can build up and can prevent the dryer from properly ventilating.
-If a drying machine doesn’t ventilate properly, it may cause a fire.
-So, consult an expert or your dryer manual if you don’t know how much your dryer can handle.
+As a heating element, a drying machine can’t ventilate properly when it’s at or above capacity, it may be at a higher risk of causing a fire.
+Consult an expert or refer to your clothes dryer manual if you’re unsure as to how much your dryer can handle.

-Keep the tips above in mind as you do your laundry this week!
+Keep these helpful tips above in mind as you do your laundry this week!
 Remember, it’s much cheaper to get dryer maintenance than it is to have a dryer fire.
+Schedule a home inspection today with Jenkins Restorations for further assistance